SRIKANTH284/Data_Engineering_project/README.md

 ---

-##  Step 9: Copy CSVs from the project directory into the stream input to simulate stream data
+##  Step 9: Copy CSVs from the project directory into the stream input directory to simulate stream data

 Finally, open a new terminal and run this command to copy CSVs